Functional mushrooms have a long history of being used for medicinal purposes worldwide.

 For example, the beta-D glucan in Turkey Tail is beneficial as a complementary cancer treatment.
 It can also help promote a healthy microbiome and increase SCFAs.

-The beta glucan in the Reishi mushroom, on the other hand, may have a higher impact on:
+The B glucan in the Reishi mushroom, on the other hand, may have a higher impact on:

 - Regulating weight

 - Improving insulin resistance

 - Supporting REM sleep